 What Is a Database Administrator?
-The Data-Driven Problem Solvers Nearly Every Business Needs
+Exploring This Data-Driven Career

-The U.S. News & World Report’s recently listed database administrator (DBA) as a top-five role in their ranking of America’s best technology jobs.1 The combined career outlook, earning potential, and education path makes this role seem like it could be an appealing option for your future.
+The U.S. News & World Report® recently listed database administrator (DBA) as a top-seven role in their ranking of America’s best technology jobs—and for good reason!1 The combined career outlook, earning potential and education path makes this role seem like it could be an appealing option for your future.
 But what exactly is a database administrator?
 And what does a database administrator do?

-If you have a natural talent for inductive reasoning, critical thinking, and analyzing data; if you’re passionate about the evolving capacity of technology, keep reading.
-In this article you’ll learn more about the day-to-day duties of a database administrator, their typical work environments, relevant skills needed, salary information and what it takes to become a database administrator.
+If you have a natural talent for inductive reasoning, critical thinking and analyzing data, keep reading.
+In this article, you’ll learn more about the day-to-day duties of a database administrator, their typical work environments, relevant skills needed, salary information and what it takes to become a database administrator.

 What does a database administrator do?

-It also takes a lot of potential computing power to work with data on the scale many organizations use, so special attention is paid to creating databases that operate as efficiently as possible.
+It also takes a lot of potential computing power to work with data on the scale many organizations use, so database administrators work at creating databases that operate as efficiently as possible.
 This can include testing potential modifications to existing databases in order to improve efficiency.

 Where do database administrators work?